Judge: CBI ordered to provide access to thousands of DNA cases

 The legal wrangling is part of the run-up to an anticipated motion by the defense to ask that the case against Clark be dismissed due to “outrageous governmental conduct” in light of the scandal at CBI.

-The deadline for that argument is due May 1, Salomone said on Monday.
+The deadline for that argument is due May 1, Salomone said Monday.

 Grisham was shot to death Nov.
 1, 1994, as he answered the door at his Boulder apartment.
 Clark, 19 at the time, was an immediate suspect because he admitted to stealing checks from the victim and forging them for a total of about $4,000.